 All of the results were combined into table 1, with the species/habitat in rows, and, the bioregions and other characteristics to be evaluated in columns.

 Species/habitat with blue background indicated sea ice and/or a strong association with this habitat.
 In the columns for the bioregions a light blue background (for mammals, fish and invertebrates) indicates year-round presence within that bioregion.
 Beluga has a blue outline to indicate a year-round presence in the Arctic (#1).
 For bird species a slightly darker blue background indicated presence within the bioregion outside the breeding season.
 For a few bird species bioregions have a blue outline, to indicate presence inside the bioregion outside the breeding region, but with decreased reliance on these bioregions during non-breeding season as the species also make use of large areas outside the Arctic.
 For Brent Goose, the Hudson Bay has a pale yellow background indicating it is used during migration to/from the breeding grounds in the Arctic and wintering areas further south.

 Numbers in the bioregion columns indicate (estimated) population sizes for that region.

 Feature targets are part of the OSPAR evaluation framework, however the column remains empty, as no (international) set targets have been identified.
 The columns for Replication (#2) and Adequacy/Viability (#3)have been colour-coded to aid the interpretation.

-#1: Beluga has been evaluated using a dataset originating from AquaMaps and within that group it is deviant.
-Most AquaMap suitability maps have areas where the Overall Probability reaches is maximum value of 1.0.
-For the Beluga map this is not the case it peaks at 0.6.
-Thus below the 0.8 threshold used for all other AquaMaps datasets to determine which bioregion are of prime interest to the species.
+#1: Beluga whales have been evaluated using a dataset originating from AquaMaps and within that group it is deviant.
+Most AquaMap suitability maps have areas where the Overall Probability reaches its maximum value of 1.0.
+For the Beluga map this is not the case as it peaks at 0.6, and is therefore below the 0.8 threshold used for all other AquaMaps datasets to determine which bioregion are of prime interest to the species.

 #2: Colour-coding Replication